Spencer Steer Preview, Player Props: Reds vs. Cardinals

 Cardinals Pitching Rankings

-- Cardinals pitchers combine to surrender 170 home runs (1.1 per game), the second-fewest in the league.
+- Cardinals pitchers combine to allow 176 home runs (1.1 per game), the fifth-fewest in baseball.

-- The Cardinals are sending Woodford (2-2) out to make his eighth start of the season.
-He is 2-2 with a 5.09 ERA and 29 strikeouts through 46 2/3 innings pitched.
+- Rom gets the start for the Cardinals, his eighth of the season.
+He is 1-4 with a 7.98 ERA and 25 strikeouts in 29 1/3 innings pitched.

-- The right-hander last pitched on Sunday against the San Diego Padres, when he threw 3 2/3 innings, allowing one earned run while giving up four hits.
+- In his most recent outing on Sunday against the San Diego Padres, the lefty threw 3 1/3 innings, giving up six earned runs while surrendering 11 hits.

-- The 26-year-old has put up an ERA of 5.09, with 5.7 strikeouts per nine innings, in 14 games this season.
-Opponents are batting .301 against him.
+- The 23-year-old has put up a 7.98 ERA and 7.7 strikeouts per nine innings across seven games this season, while allowing a batting average of .336 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.